hariszaf/karpathos-swamp/MAGs/bac/with_16S/MAG_192/Protologue.md

 Genome based assignment via GTDB-TK placed the genome as; SM23-32 family of the Planctomycetota phylum, suggesting the creation of a novel genus.

-Based on GTDB-Tk had the exact same placement, supporting the creation of a novel genus.
+Based on GTDB-Tk MAGs 20, 110 and 125 had the exact same placement too, supporting the creation of a novel genus.
 All their paired combinations ANI values were calculated to confirm they represent distinct species; MAG_20 - MAG_110 : 79.00, MAG_20 - MAG_192: 76.7193 and
 all the rest of the pairs had an ANI <75%.
-To identify if they represent 1 or more genera further analysis is required.
+POCP analysis confirmed that MAG 192 represents a distinct genus from the rest, as all its POCP values with this set of MAGs are <50%.

 ## Description ** sp. nov (MAG 192)